10sajan10/sage-image-search-edge-app/project.md

-# Architecture — Image Search at the Edge
+Image Search at the Edge

 Image Search at the Edge is an offline-first, multimodal image-search system that runs entirely on a single **NVIDIA Jetson AGX Thor**.
 Every image is stored as several